Caribbean

 Carara National Park is a perfect place to see wildlife in their natural habitat, especially gorgeous scarlet macaws.
 This park is rather small yet almost half of Costa Rica's animal species call it home.

-Carara National Park sees way fewer visitors than Manuel Antonio National Park, Arenal Volcano National Park or Monteverde Cloud Forest Reserve, which makes it a very good choice for those seeking a solitude and wanting to see wild animals up close.
+Carara National Park sees way fewer visitors than Manuel Antonio National Park, Arenal Volcano National Park or Monteverde Cloud Forest Reserve, which makes it a very good choice for those seeking solitude and wanting to see wild animals up close.
 This park is located in a transition zone between dry and wet forests, so it's just right for so many creatures.

-The park has a ranger station, spacious parking lot, a few picnic tables, potable water and clean restrooms.
+The park has a ranger station, a spacious parking lot, a few picnic tables, potable water and clean restrooms.
 There is also an option to hire a tour guide.

 This Ceiba tree's buttress looks like a big lizard.